How to spot your future leaders: Start by identifying your followers

 What ultimately happened to the followers I had successfully recruited for my client in 2007?
 Although I had left Hong Kong, and was running my own company in 2010, I had kept in touch with the CEO, and learned that the new business unit opened on schedule, and he had his leaders in place across the region just has he planned.

-Remember, hellomonday can provide support to all leaders and followers in the organisation, combining the power of 1:1 coaching with curated learning to drive habit formation and meaningful growth.
+Remember, Hellomonday can provide support to all leaders and followers in the organisation, combining the power of 1:1 coaching with curated learning to drive habit formation and meaningful growth.